These summer confit tomatoes are slowly roasted over a low heat with garlic and rosemary.

 How to Use Confit Tomatoes

-- toss with pasta to make a sauce
+- Toss with pasta and a little pasta cooking water to make an easy sauce

-- use the left over garlic tomato oil in salad dressings or as a cooking oil (because there is no acid added, this oil should be used within a week and kept in the fridge)
+- Use the left over garlic tomato oil in salad dressings or as a cooking oil

 Recipe